RoboRoyal/webCrawler/README.md

 start links in 'linksToCrawl.txt' outputs to 'crawledURLS.txt'
-Also puts emails found into a file called 'foundEmails.txt'
+Also puts emails found into a file called 'foundEmails.txt' Can be used to download files, embeded images, and embeded javascript

 Can be imported into elcipse as existing Maven project